August 3, 2020

 Here is a list that will help you not forget those tiny little details that are crucial for a healthy start in your new home.

-What is important to note is that there’s no such thing as a universal packing list that is applicable to everyone.
+What is important to note is that there’s no such thing as a universal household inventory list that is applicable to everyone.
 Therefore, you shouldn’t follow this one blindly.
 Still, there are a few things that are the same in every scenario.

 When defining your checklist of essential items for relocation, you shouldn’t do it by heart.
 Take a few days and add what you may have forgotten initially.
 Items you shouldn’t overlook are:

-Besides furniture and standard appliances and electronics, you shouldn’t omit the fact that you’ll have to set up and often rearrange your home a bit.
+Besides furniture and standard appliances and electronics on your new apartment checklist, you shouldn’t omit the fact that you’ll have to set up and often rearrange your home a bit.
 For this, you should have a toolkit, even if you hire professionals to do some repairs around your apartment.
 You’ll still have to screw a few screws here and there, maybe change a light bulb, change the lock, etc. It is also not a bad idea to have a first-aid kit nearby in case anyone gets hurt.

 You’ll have to spare a lot of time to unpack the whole kitchen and set it up.
 That’s why it’s not a bad idea to have a box with basic kitchen necessities for the first few days.
 You’ll have to eat something as soon as you arrive, after all.
 Here is a general list of the things that will probably be necessary if you want to cook and eat a few simple meals: